telekom/pubsub-horizon-pulsar/README.md

 ./gradlew bootRun
 ```

+## Documentation

+Read more about the software architecture and the general process flow of Horizon Pulsar in [docs/architecture.md](docs/architecture.md).

 ## Contributing

 We're committed to open source, so we welcome and encourage everyone to join its developer community and contribute, whether it's through code or feedback.